I didn’t realize quite how bright this orange broth smoothie was gonna be ’til I started blending it up. It really is electric!

 Unoriginal name notwithstanding, this is probably the best, most sneaky and delicious way to add some extra collagen rich broth to your day.

 Yup, I said sneaky.
 Because you really have no freaking clue that it’s hiding a full cup of broth AND a whole carrot in the mix, too.

 It was important to me to make this orange broth smoothie without any added sugar and the whole orange & frozen pineapple take care of the sweetness, balancing out the carrot juice and the more savory broth.

-The fresh ginger gives everything a refreshing kick, while the turmeric adds a smidge of earthiness and a bit of a color boost.
+The fresh ginger gives everything a refreshing kick, while the ground turmeric adds a smidge of earthiness and a bit of a color boost.
 I’m not big into touting “superfoods”, but if I can add a little extra something something to a recipe without compromising taste, I’m all about it.
-(The black pepper helps with absorbing the curcumin in that turmeric).
+(The ground black pepper helps with absorbing the curcumin in that turmeric).

 So, voila!
 Start the day with this orange broth smoothie and you’re well on your way to a more vitamin and mineral packed day.Print